13 Clustering for Insight: Segmenting Data Without Labels

 Max. :1.500 Max. :93.70

-As discussed in Section 3.8, it is common for datasets to use codes like -1 or 999 to represent missing or unknown values (especially for attributes that should be non-negative).
-Since negative values are not valid for nutritional measurements, we treat these entries as missing:
+As discussed in Section 3.8, placeholder values such as -1 are often used to represent missing or unknown information, especially for variables that should be non-negative.
+Since negative values are not meaningful for nutritional measurements, we recode these entries as missing:

 cereal[cereal == -1] <- NA